 The second opportunity arises through the formal/statutory consultation process associated with a plan change or variation under the Christchurch City Plan, from which will arise formal rights of hearings and appeal.

 Recognising the fact that issues arising and stakeholders affected would be different for each Area Plan, details should be provided in a Consultation Plan for each specific area.
 The Consultation Plan must be developed in accordance with the Significance and Engagement Policy.
-It must also be in accordance with the requirements of the Local Government Act 2002.
+It must also be in accordance with the requirements of the Local Government Act 2002(external link).

 Consulting with the community is necessary to:

-Where the Area Plan is exploratory, and there is no Council commitment to alter zoning, external consultation should be focused on outside public agencies with a direct interest or from whom information is needed, e.g. ECan, New Zealand Transport Agency.
+Where the Area Plan is exploratory, and there is no Council commitment to alter zoning, external consultation should be focused on outside public agencies with a direct interest or from whom information is needed, e.g. ECan, New Zealand Transport Agency(external link).
 Where there is wider public consultation, care needs to be undertaken to ensure that landowners' expectations of rezoning are not raised, or commitments made that the Council may not be able to deliver on.